 Russian names consist of a first name, a family name, and a patronymic name, which is the father’s name plus the ending -ovich for a son and -ovna for a daughter.
 So if a father named Ivan has a son and a daughter, his son’s patronymic name will be Ivanovich and his daughter’s will be Ivanovna.

 #6 Russian speakers outperform English speakers at distinguishing shades of blue

-Unlike English, in which the line between ‘light blue’ and ‘dark blue’ is fuzzy, the Russian language splits the colour blue into completely different words for dark shades and lighter shades.
+Unlike English, in which the line between ‘light blue’ and ‘dark blue’ is fuzzy, the Russian language splits the color blue into completely different words for dark shades and lighter shades.
 As a result, it’s been found that Russian speakers can distinguish and categorize different shades of blue more accurately than English speakers.

 Russian nouns have animacy.
 That means that animate nouns are considered more alive than inanimate ones.
-So in Russian, a dead man (мертвец) is more alive than a corpse (труп), because a dead man (мертвец) is animate and a corpse is not.
+So in Russian, a dead man (мертвец) is more alive than a corpse (труп), because a dead man (мертвец) is animated and a corpse is not.

 Ready to fire up that space rocket?
 Start your journey in learning Russian right here with online courses that will fit right in your budget!